visionscaper/react-native-spotify/README.md

     compile project(':@lufinkey_react-native-spotify')
 ...
 ```

+**note** - If you re-run `react-native link`, it will think that the module hasn't been linked yet since you've replaced the `/` with a `_`, and will re-add the linkages.
+You'll need to manually remove them again from `android/settings.gradle`, `android/app/build.gradle`, and `android/app/src/main/java/.../MainApplication.java`.
+This is a bug with react-native that hasn't been fixed yet.

 If you have issues linking the module, please check that gradle is updated to the latest version and that your project is synced.